SAP-samples/cloud-espm-cloud-native/README.md

 * Open POSTMAN and send a GET request to fetch customer details by email address in customer service by using the given endpoint `http://localhost:9991/customer.svc/api/v1/customers/viola.gains@itelo.info`.
 It should return proper data if the database is up and running.
 * Go to the folder where PostgreSQL is installed and navigate to the bin folder and stop the database by running this command `pg_ctl.exe -D "C:\Program Files\PostgreSQL\10\data" stop` in your terminal/command line.
 * Switch to POSTMAN and send a GET request again by using the endpoint `http://localhost:9991/customer.svc/api/v1/customers/viola.gains@itelo.info`.
 Open command line and check the application logs.
 Since the database is down you may find connection errors in the stack trace.
-* To veirfy whether spring-retry is working or not, search for the log `Retrying to connect to the database...` as shown in the below screenshot.
+* To verify whether spring-retry is working or not, search for the log `Retrying to connect to the database...` as shown in the below screenshot.
 There should be 2 occurances of the given log as the retry pattern in configured to make a max of 2 attempts to connect to the database when the database is down.
 ![Alt text](./documentation/images/CustomerService-RetryLog.jpg)
 * Now re-start the database by running the command: `pg_ctl.exe -D "C:\Program Files\PostgreSQL\10\data" start`.
 * Switch to POSTMAN and send a GET request again by using the endpoint `http://localhost:9991/customer.svc/api/v1/customers/viola.gains@itelo.info`.
 You should find proper data.